 If you want to try and remove them even further see your dermatologist about trying laser or IPL therapy.
 They can also help you with microdermabrasion, but to avoid side effects you can do it right at home naturally.

-Our natural microderm cream uses walnut shell to gently exfoliate skin and is packed with other natural ingredients to refresh your skin.
+Our plant-based microderm cream uses walnut shell to gently exfoliate skin and is packed with other food-grade ingredients to refresh your skin.

 Even though it might be hard to stop stretch marks from appearing across our skin entirely, we can certainly stop a good amount of them.
 It takes the discipline of keeping up a daily skincare routine, water consumption and diet but you’ll be able to make a difference.

 Try using Era Organics’ USDA Organic Stretch Mark Oil to improve elasticity, strengthen skin fibers and help prevent stretch marks.

 We use rosehip oil to directly prevent stretch marks.
 It also contains olive oil, apricot oil, shea butter, primrose oil, and borage oil to moisturize and nourish your skin while it adapts to the changes happening in your body.